parthshinde2323/RedLink/README.md

 🥈 **Runner-Up — Innoverse 2.0 Hackathon**

-RedLink was developed during **Innoverse 2.0 Hackathon**, where it secured the **Runner-Up** position.
+RedLink was developed during **TECHSPRINT Smart System Hackathon**, where it secured the **Runner-Up** position.
 The project was recognized for its innovative approach to emergency blood coordination by combining AI, real-time communication, and intelligent routing into a single platform.

 ---